MicTott/Amp_xcorr/README.md

-# Cross-correlation of instantaneous amplitudes (under construction)
+# Cross-correlation of instantaneous amplitudes

 ## Description